 You may be surprised to hear that the term propaganda was originally a neutral one.
 Prior to the 20th century, it was largely used as a descriptive term for the propagation of ideas.
 Today, propaganda is hardly a neutral word.
 We generally associate it with the use of deceptive tactics and the dissemination of lies to manipulate public opinion and perception.
 This influence is usually highly targeted.
 It aims to change how people feel, think and act to further an agenda.

 Being a game of manipulation and deception, there’s another aspect to propaganda.
 It’s part of a power game.
-A game of determining who’s in charge and who can impose their own will onto others.
+A game of determining who’s in charge and who can impose their own will on others.
 In such a context, the message is almost secondary.
 As Rob Henderson writes in The True Purpose of Propaganda: “Authoritarian regimes aren’t necessarily trying to convince you of anything.
 They’re trying to remind you of their power”.

 However, propaganda isn’t limited to authoritarian regimes either.
 You may not be surprised at all that even living in open democratic societies, we’re encountering propaganda virtually every day.
 While watching commercials, reading online news, browsing social media, or being a good employee.
 Chances are some legal outfit, marketing department, or private entity carefully crafted a message to influence our perceptions to achieve a desired goal.